 LOVE, BOMBS & APPLES IS THE NEW PLAY BY AWARD WINNING PLAYWRIGHT HASSAN ABDULRAZZAK, A ONE MAN SHOW PERFORMED BY ASIF KHAN.
 IT'S THE COMIC TALE OF FOUR MEN, FROM DIFFERENT PARTS OF THE GLOBE, EXPERIENCING A MOMENT OF REVELATION.

 It has toured the UK and had very successful runs at The Arcola, London 2016 and the Edinburgh Fringe Festival 2017.
-It is available to tour in 2018.
+It will tour again in 2018, dates to follow shortly.

 “A lesson in how to stage powerful, political theatre.”
 Islington Gazette

 Love, Bombs & Apples will make its USA debut.
 Golden Thread Productions in association with Turtle Key Arts will present the play at Potrero Stage, San Francisco, CA between April 19 and May 6.